software-temp/Invaders-SDP-Private/teams/Team8.md

 - 5. Display time
 Description: Show the elapsed or remaining time during the game.
 Functionalities:
-  - Must pause and resume in sync with the main game engine.
+  - Must pause and resume in sync with the main game main.engine.
   - Updates with one-second precision.